isomerpages/moe-sls/_teacher-user-guide/Plan/Plan.md

 <li><strong>How can students manage their own Planner?</strong>
 <p>Students have the capability to create and modify events in their Personal Planner, including attaching Assignments and Self-Study Tasks.
 However, it should be noted that events within Class Group planners are under the exclusive control of teachers.</p>
 <p>For more information, visit <a target="_blank" href="/student-user-guide/plan/access-planner/">Access Planner (Student)</a>.</p></li>
-<li><strong>Can the Planner identify scheduling conflicts for students when lesson assignments are set for the entire day, considering that certain teachers assign homework while others assign in-class tasks? </strong>
+<li><strong>Can the Planner identify scheduling conflicts for students when assignments are set for the entire day, considering that certain teachers assign homework while others assign in-class tasks? </strong>
 <p>The Planner allows students to manage their personal learning schedule and timetable.
 Students can create events and view Assignments which are due soon.
-It will not identify conflicts in lesson assignment but Assignment cards will appear under day view if there are assignments due today or in the next 3 days.</p>
+It will not identify conflicts in assignment but Assignment cards will appear under day view if there are assignments due today or in the next 3 days.</p>
 <p><u>Note</u>: that should there be conflicting events being scheduled, it will be reflected in the Planner, with the number of conflicted events shown for a particular time period.</p></li>
 <li><strong>Can the Planner schedule be exported to personal calendars? </strong>
 <p>The Planner schedule cannot be exported to personal calendars. </p></li>